You might be paying too much in property taxes.

 What's the deadline?

 Texas property tax protests must be filed by May 15, 2026.
-We need your authorization by May 12 to ensure there's enough time to prepare and file properly.
+We need your authorization by May 12 to ensure there's enough time to properly prepare and file.

 Why did I get this invitation?

 We analyzed your property's assessed value against comparable homes in your neighborhood.
-Based on what we found, you may be paying more in property taxes than you need to.
+Based on what we found, you may be paying more in property taxes than needed.

-No. A successful appeal reduces your assessed value for tax purposes only.
-It has no effect on your Kin insurance policy or your mortgage escrow immediately — though your lender may adjust your escrow payment at the next annual review.
+No. A successful protest only reduces your assessed value for tax purposes only.
+It has no effect on your Kin insurance policy.

 I have a homestead exemption.
-Can I still file an appeal?
+Can I still file a protest?

-A homestead exemption and a property tax appeal are two different things, and you can benefit from both.
+A homestead exemption and a property tax protest are two different things, and you can benefit from both.
 The exemption reduces the taxable value of your home by a fixed amount set by the state.
-An appeal challenges whether the assessed value of your home is accurate in the first place.
-If your home is over-assessed, winning an appeal lowers the starting number before any exemption is applied, which means additional savings on top of what you already receive.
-Having an exemption doesn't reduce your chances of winning an appeal.
+A protest challenges whether the assessed value of your home is accurate in the first place.
+If your home is over-assessed, winning a protest lowers the starting number before any exemption is applied, which means additional savings on top of what you already receive.
+Having an exemption doesn't reduce your chances of winning a protest.

 Ready to stop overpaying?

-This is an invite-only program for people in Harris County.
+This is an invite-only service for Texas homeowners.